rule

 Text 46

-They took possession of the form of the shadow he left behind, for the reason of which they only at daybreak gathering with their spouses praise his exploits in song.
+They took possession of the form of the shadow he left behind, for the reason of which they exactly at daybreak gathering with their spouses praise his exploits in song.
 (Vedabase)

 Text 47

+Once fully stretching his body as he lay down, he to his great concern saw that the creation lacked in progress.
+Thereupon he out of anger gave up that body also.

 Once fully stretching his body lying down he with great concern saw that the creation lacked in progress, whereupon he out of anger gave up that body also.

-Once fully stretching his body lying down he with great concern saw that the creation lacked in progress and then out of anger he gave up that body also.
 (Vedabase)

 Text 48